• Skip to primary navigation

 making sense of a dysfunctional culture

-Real love is a spiritual experience that makes me feel part of cosmos
+Real love is spiritual experience that connects me to the cosmos

 By David McElroy · February 14, 2019